BMW Winter XDrive Experience with Ricky Buhr and Pro NASCAR driver James Bickford

 Ricky Buhr moved to Stratton Vermont in August of 2017, after spending two years in Aspen, Colorado working for a local television station.
 You can always find Ricky in the Trees on any given powder day, or on Frank's Fall Line for first tracks.
 When Ricky is not skiing, he is usually playing with his dog Bromley, or playing Halo 2 on his Xbox.

-2014 2015 Activities Adventure Be beer biking Burton Culinary Fall Farmers Market Festival Fitness Foliage food Gondola Health Highlight Hike hiking Kids mountain New Northeast outdoor Resort season Ski Skiing Snow Snowboard Snowboarding Southern Vermont Stratton Stratton Mountain Summer Things to do Venture Vermont Vermont Village VT Wanderlust Wellness Winter Yoga
+2014 2015 Activities Adventure Be beer biking Burton Culinary Fall Farmers Market Fitness Foliage food Health Highlight Hike hiking Kids mountain New Northeast outdoor Resort Ride season Ski Skiing Snow Snowboard Snowboarding Southern Vermont sports Stratton Stratton Mountain Summer Things to do Venture Vermont Vermont Village VT Wanderlust Wellness Winter Yoga